 top of page

-Haris Kittos is a Greek composer and visual artist who lives in London.
-In 1998, after concluding his studies in music and fine art in his home town, Thessaloniki, he moved to the UK in order to study composition at Trinity College of Music at postgraduate level with Andrew Lovett and Daryl Runswick.
+After concluding his undergraduate studies in music (solo piano performance, harmony, counterpoint, fugue and orchestration) at the Macedonian Conservatoire, and fine art (drawing, painting, etching, sculpture and photography) at Aristotle University in his birthplace Thessaloniki, Haris kittos moved to London in 1998 in order to study composition at Trinity College of Music (now Trinity Laban) at postgraduate level with Andrew Lovett and Daryl Runswick.
 Further study with Diana Burrell and full scholarship at the Guildhall School of Music and Drama led to MMus with distinction in 2001.
-In 2008, fully funded by the AHRC and under the supervision of Julian Anderson, Dr Darla Crispin and Edwin Roxburgh, he concluded the DMus in composition at the Royal College of Music, where he is currently Composition and Academic professor.
+In 2008, fully funded by the Arts and Humanities Research Council (British Academy) and under the supervision of Julian Anderson, Dr Darla Crispin and Edwin Roxburgh, Haris concluded the Doctor of Music program in Composition with his research and thesis on the Iannis Xenakis’ Sieves Theory at the Royal College of Music, where he is currently Composition and Academic professor.

-As a visual artist, Haris participated in group exhibitions and had a solo exhibition during his studies at the School of Fine Arts, Aristotle University, under Vangelis Dimitreas.
-However, after moving to London, he kept his visual art private like a ‘secret escape’ while building his composer’s career.
-This allowed him extra time for furthering his research and artistic explorations in the stimulating dichotomy of being both a musician and visual artist.
-As his parallel processes of creating visual and musical artworks became increasingly intertwined, Haris is now presenting his work as a visual artist as well, while also producing new interdisciplinary and multimedia pieces.
+As a visual artist, Haris took part in group and solo exhibitions while a student in Thessaloniki but, after moving to London and focusing into music composition, he kept his visual art as a private practice for more than 20 years.
+This gave him time for furthering his research and artistic explorations in the stimulating dichotomy of being both a musician and visual artist.
+As his parallel processes of making music and visual art became increasingly intertwined over time, he started presenting his work in recent years as a visual artist as well, while also producing new interdisciplinary and multimedia pieces.

 Haris under a bridge